AfvFan99/TempoCut/README.md

 python time_compressor_SAFE.py -i "input.mp4" -s "output.wav" -o "out_59p.mp4"
 ```

-- Output is 59.94p video with micro-smear blending (to hide jumps).
+- Output is 29.97p or 59.94p video with micro-smear blending (to hide jumps).
 - A warp map file `map_t_skip_to_t_orig.npy` is also created — you’ll need it if you want subtitles.

 ---